Contributions to this project are very welcome. And contributions can come in many different forms, one of it is code.

-- comprise of at least two Eclipse IoT projects that provide a real benefit when being integrated with each other in this way.
+- be comprised of at least two Eclipse IoT projects that provide a real benefit when being integrated with each other in this way.

 - only contain artifacts that are distributed under a license that is compatible with the EPLv2.

 - only contain stable, released versions of project artifacts (no milestones or snapshots).

 - contain a README covering a basic introduction and the idea behind the package,

 - include the Helm charts constituting the components of the package,

 - provide some guidance regarding what users might want to do with the package after installation.